motilals/fabzero/readme.md

 Fabzero program is a precursor to the 6 months diploma program of Fablab.
 Hoping to learn to make (almost) everything at the Fablab during this session.

-**Responsibility of the user of Fablab**
-To follow all safety instructions 2.
-At the end of the day, leave the laboratory  and the equipments (clean) just the way you found it 3.
-To document your experience at the Lab so that others might find it useful.

 - [3D Printer](3DPrinter.md)
 - [Vinyl cutter](vinylcutter.md)